Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Reason: Addressing bugs where the game cannot proceed to next level properly when loading a game.

 - In SaveGame, change the default location for save.mdds to C drive.
+- Rename the save folder to more specific name "WSYBrickBallGame20409327" to avoid same naming with other game, which might cause error.

 Reason: Some computer might not have D drive and will cause error.